 - Wichita Art Museum is free on Saturdays year-round.

-- The Wichita-Sedgwick County Historical Museum is generally free on Final Fridays, but be sure to check the schedule.
-Even when it’s not free, it’s one of the most affordable museums in Wichita – and it’s fascinating, so be sure to check it out!
+- The Wichita-Sedgwick County Historical Museum occasionally has free admission on Final Fridays, but be sure to check the schedule.
+Even when it’s not free, it’s one of the most affordable museums in Wichita – and it’s fascinating, so be sure to check it out.

-- And speaking of Final Fridays, most of Wichita’s art galleries and many museums are free during this local monthly event.
+- And speaking of Final or First Fridays, most of Wichita’s art galleries and many museums are free during this local monthly event.

 An old rotary-dial pay phone at Wichita-Sedgwick County Historical Museum: